What's new in System Center Data Protection Manager

 DPM protects Hyper-V VMs that use Storage Spaces Direct.
 Most configurations are supported, including the backup of VMs using the Storage Spaces Direct hyper-converged scenario with the Hyper-V (compute) and Storage Spaces Direct (storage) components on the same cluster.
 Note that backing up and restoring virtual machines running on a Windows Nano Server isn't supported.

-Protecting VMs stored on ReFS-based SOFS clusters
+Protecting VMs stored on NTFS and ReFS-based SOFS clusters

-To protect VMs on SOFS clusters, add the following machine accounts to the backup operator groups and share permissions.
+To protect VMs on SOFS clusters, add the following machine accounts to the backup operator groups and share permissions:

 - If protecting a highly available (HA) VM, provide the machine account name of the host cluster and cluster nodes, and DPM server.